 A policy to reduce the packaging used for LFB medicinal product transport was introduced in 2009.
 Through the use of refrigerated trucks, it prevents several tonnes of packaging from being generated each year.

 LFB employees receive training on Corporate Social Responsibility (CSR) and environmental protection.
 Induction and orientation sessions for new employees cover LFB’s actions to reduce the environmental impact of its activities.

 LFB also implemented a Corporate Travel Plan (CTP) for its employees.
 The plan includes a new online carpooling application, in addition to the carpooling plan that is already in place.
-Two electric car charging stations for employee use have just been installed at the LFB Les Ulis site.
 In order to reduce LFB’s second largest source of greenhouse gas emission, national and international business travel was limited and all LFB meeting rooms were equipped with video conferencing.

 Also with a view to diminishing its environmental impact, LFB’s paper consumption since 2013 has been contained, and the printer/copier fleet was reduced and replaced by “all-in-one” fax machines.
 The paper used at LFB is certified by the FSC (Forest Stewardship Council), meaning that it is made using responsibly sourced wood fibre.
 A life cycle analysis (LCA) of the paper used by LFB was conducted: it demonstrated that the paper is EU Ecolabel compliant.